Free: Healthy Freezer Meals Recipe EbookGet It Now

 How To Make Protein Ice Cream

-- Mix ice cream base.
-In a medium bowl, whisk together egg yolks, powdered sweetener, and sea salt, until combined and light yellow in color.
+- Make the ice cream base.
+In a medium bowl, whisk together the egg yolks, powdered Besti, and sea salt, until combined and light yellow in color.

-- Mix chocolate protein base.
-In a small saucepan, whisk together almond milk, cream, cocoa powder, and Bulletproof Unflavored Collagen.
-Bring to a simmer and remove from heat.
+- Make the chocolate protein base.
+In a small saucepan, whisk together the almond milk, cream, cocoa powder, and collagen.
+Heat until it just starts to simmer.
+Remove from heat.

 - Temper.
 Very slowly, pour the hot cream mixture into the egg yolk mixture while whisking vigorously – it will get frothy.
 Once custard is smooth, transfer back into the saucepan.

 - Heat.
-Heat the custard mixture over low heat, stirring frequently, until the mixture reaches 170 degrees.
+Heat the custard mixture over low heat, stirring frequently, until the mixture reaches 170 degrees F.